jsuau/treehouse-quiz-game/README.md

    - 1-2 correct = Bronze
    - 0 correct = No crown

-5. Output results to the <main> element
+5. Output results to the main element in your html file